Billing and Credits

 See [Model Configuration](/reference/model-configuration) for provider setup and model selection details.

-## Credit Reservation Flow
+## Credit Billing Flow

 ```